fwee62/suroi-wiki/app/(wiki)/healing/articles/tablets.md

   - If someone starts attacking you, cancel the Tablets and start fighting (the default keybind is X).
 - If you only have 1 Tablet, it may be worth saving it until you can find another Tablet or a Cola, as then you can get the full health boost.
 - Tablets are better used to fill up the adrenaline bar, whereas Colas are ideal to "top off" your adrenaline.
+- Using tablets over cola can save time (up to 2 seconds).

 ## Countering